Drewcfre/Forum2-Frontend/README.md

 - **User Authentication**: Secure login and registration features.
 - **Dynamic Content**: Real-time updates and dynamic content rendering.
 - **Easy Navigation**: Intuitive navigation structure for a better user experience.
-- **Customizable Themes**: Options for light and dark modes to suit user preferences.
+- **Customizable Themes**: Provides a variety of themes, fonts, and designs to choose from.
 - **Integration with Forum2 Backend**: Seamless integration with the Forum2 backend for smooth data handling.